Fixxitforge/vanilla-questing/README.md

 **Map and minimap**

-- Numbered quest pins, shaded objective areas, the Track Quest checkbox and the quest list inside the full-screen map
+- Removed the quest markers, blue objective areas, the Track Quest checkbox and the quest list inside the full-screen map
-- Quest markers on the minimap
+- Removed the quest markers on the minimap
-- Boss and creature portrait pins on zone maps, which Classic never had
+- Hides the boss markers on zone maps

 **Quests**

-- Instant Quest Text, so quest text types out a line at a time as it did in Classic
+- No Instant Quest Text, quest text types out a word at a time
-- The framed questgiver portrait beside quest text, in the offer window and the quest log
+- Removed the framed questgiver portrait beside quest text, in the offer window and the quest log

 **Quest tracker**

-The tracker itself stays.
-Classic had one: you shift-click a quest in the log and it appears.
-What goes is everything MoP bolted onto it.

-- Automatic tracking of newly accepted quests
+- No automatic tracking of newly accepted quests
-- Clickable quest titles — no click-to-open-map, no right-click menu.
+- No clickable quest titles — no click-to-open-map, no right-click menu.
 Classic's tracker was text you read.
 Tracked achievements go plain text too; untick **Plain Text Tracked Achievements** under it to keep those clickable
-- Quest item use buttons beside tracked quests.
-Quest items are used from your bags
+- No quest item use buttons beside tracked quests.

 **UI**

 - Quest progress appended to tooltips — mousing a creature no longer tells you which quest it belongs to or how many you still need
-- The yellow highlight MoP puts on quest items in your bags, and the `!` on items that start a quest — one option, since Blizzard draws both with the same texture
+- The yellow highlight on quest items in your bags, and the `!` on items that start a quest — one option, since Blizzard draws both with the same texture

 **Experimental**